dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

   model_applications/precipitation, the input directory should be relative to {INPUT_BASE}/model_applications/precipitation.
-- The input data required to run the use case should be added to the METplus input data directory on the primary NCAR machine (kiowa as of this writing) so that it will be available for other engineers to test and to be included in the sample data tarballs for the next release.
+- The input data required to run the use case should be added to the METplus input data directory on the primary mohawk following the instructions above.
 - All data written by METplus should be referenced relative to {OUTPUT_BASE}.
 - The Sphinx documentation file should be as complete as possible, listing as much relevant information about the use case as possible.
 Keyword tags should